RelentlessCore/Hospital-FullStack-Application/README.md

-# 🚀 CarePulse – Healthcare Management System
+# 🚀 Healthcare Management System

-CarePulse is a **modern, full-stack healthcare management platform** designed to streamline **patient registration, appointment scheduling, and medical record management**.
+A **modern, full-stack healthcare management platform** designed to streamline **patient registration, appointment scheduling, and medical record management**.
 Built with **Next.js, React, and TypeScript**, it delivers a seamless experience with **real-time SMS notifications, secure authentication, and an intuitive admin dashboard** for managing appointments efficiently.

 ## ✨ Features